danielsaidi/website_danielsaidi/_posts/2018/2018-09-19-swiftydropbox-crashes-in-swift-4_2.md

 ---

-After installing Xcode 10 yesterday evening, I started migrating my open source libraries to Swift 4.2.
+After installing Xcode 10 yesterday, I started migrating some libraries to Swift 4.2.
 While most migrations were painless, one caused me some headache, since the library depends on `SwiftyDropbox` which does not yet support Swift 4.2.

-Adding the `SwiftyDropbox` dependency makes the library compile, but the demo app crashes at runtime.
+Adding `SwiftyDropbox` to the library makes it compile, but the demo app crashes at runtime, with the following error:

-The library in question is an import/export library called [Vandelay](https://github.com/danielsaidi/Vandelay).
-One of its sub libraries adds Dropbox support, which requires `SwiftyDropbox`.
-While the library and test app builds without problems, the app crashes with the following runtime error:

 ```swift
 dyld: Symbol not found: _$S8Dispatch0A3QoSV0B6SClassO7utilityyA2EmFWC